 After reading the no-no list, you may want to click away from this article.
 However, before you do, there are good reasons why some of these foods are off-limits.
 The hope is that their absence teaches you something, like whether you have food sensitivities.

-“The plan cuts out foods that often trigger food allergies, intolerances and sensitivities,” Oikarinen said.
+“The plan has you eliminate foods that often trigger food allergies, intolerances and sensitivities,” Oikarinen said.
 “Dairy and gluten, for example, are among the most commonly reported food intolerances.”

 Some of the other benefits of Whole30 are that it may also help you: